tytydraco/yessleep/out/She_Wasnt_A_Nurse_Part_1.md

 I felt an exponentially rising pressure on my skin.
 Then my cartilage gave in, it collapsed with a snap as the needle broke through my armor.
 When it settled within me, the vein bounced back up like a spring enclosing the foreign object.
-As it scraped upon the needle I felt me toes cringe.
+As it scraped upon the needle I felt my toes cringe.
 I let out a small puff of air, and opened my eyes.